Santandersecurityresearch/DrHeader/README.md

 #### Customize HTTP method and headers

-By default, the tool uses **GET** method when making a request, but you can change that by supplying the `method` argument like this:
+By default, the tool uses **HEAD** method when making a request, but you can change that by supplying the `method` argument like this:

 ```python
 # create drheader instance